amr080/docs-template/docs/getting-started/token-summary/index.md

 ### Initial Distribution

-The initial CFG Generation Event was executed by the Centrifuge Network Foundation.
+The initial CFG Generation Event was executed by the XFT Network Foundation.
 The initial distribution created 400,000,000 CFG, which was distributed to the Foundation and initial contributors, including; the core team, investors, and validators.
 Since genesis, additional tokens have been minted as rewards for chain security and to incentivize adoption.
-This wide token distribution is core to the decentralization of Centrifuge.
+This wide token distribution is core to the decentralization of XFT.

 A snapshot of CFG Distribution shortly after genesis, at a supply of 425M: